Qazeer/artefacts.help/pages/windows/pca.md

 ---
 title: Program Compatibility Assistant (PCA)
-summary: 'Program Compatibility Assistant (PCA) is an application compatibility feature that aim to maintain support of existing desktop applications to new versions of the Windows operating system.\n\nInformation of interest, only for programs executed as GUI: file full path and timestamp of execution.
+summary: 'Introduced in Windows 11, the Program Compatibility Assistant (PCA) is an application compatibility feature that aim to maintain support of existing desktop applications to new versions of the Windows operating system.\n\nInformation of interest, only for programs executed as GUI: file full path and timestamp of execution.
 More information available for executions resulting in non 0x0 exit code.'
 keywords: Program Compatibility Assistant, PCA, PcaAppLaunchDic, nPcaGeneralDb0, nPcaGeneralDb1
 tags:
   - windows_program_execution